The best clipless mountain bike pedals will give you a secure connection to your bike.

-If you want maximum power transfer and secure mountain bike to rider connection then clipless pedals are the way to go.
-That said, it's important to choose the best pedal for the type of riding you enjoy.
+If you want maximum power transfer and a secure bike-to-rider connection then clipless pedals are the way to go.
+That said, it's important to choose the best mountain bike pedals for the type of riding you enjoy.

 That’s just a select handful from the shoe-grabbing selection you’ll find when shopping though.
 So how do you work out which gives the best foothold for your budget and your style of riding, and which should you avoid?